Language Issues journal

 Are you a member?

-You should have received an email with the link to your PDF of this edition already.
-You can also find it in the ‘media library’ of the members’ platform.
+You should have received an email with the link to your PDF of this edition already?
+Alternatively, find it in the Media Library on the NATECLA Members’ Platform.

 Interested in writing for Language Issues?